-There is a risk that the Manager, the Supervisor, or any of the parties appointed by us to provide services to the IMT, fail to perform their obligations.
-Operational risk also includes the risk that the Manager, the Supervisor, or any third party appointed to provide services to the IMT, experience:
+There is a risk that the Manager, the Supervisor, or any of the parties appointed by us to provide services to the Scheme, fail to perform their obligations.
+Operational risk also includes the risk that the Manager, the Supervisor, or any third party appointed to provide services to the Scheme, experience:

-- a failure of processes and procedures (including system failures or suspension of withdrawals from their funds); - fraud or business disruption; or - any other form of external event, including insolvency, receivership, statutory management, voluntary administration or liquidation.
+- failure of processes and procedures (including system failures or suspension of withdrawals from their funds); - fraud or business disruption; or - any other form of external event, including insolvency, receivership, statutory management, voluntary administration or liquidation.

-This may adversely affect the value of your investment in the IMT, or your ability to withdraw from the IMT (including switching or Rebalancing Funds).
+This may adversely affect the value of your investment in the IMT, or your ability to withdraw from the Scheme (including switching Funds or transferring to another managed investment scheme).